EricHanLiu/logisticregression-lda/README.md

-# COMP 551 Assignment 1
+# Logistic Regression - LDA
 Python implementations for logistic regression and linear discriminant analysis models.

-### TODO
-- Clean the data (normal distribution 2sigma analysis)
-- Implement k-fold cross validation method [DONE]
-- Finish LDA
-- All of task 3
-- All of the report
+Trained and tested on two standard datasets.

+To run, call `python main.py`.
+It will take some time for everything to run.

 #### Final Weights
 For 10,000 iterations of gradient descent training for logistic regression